RedHatSatellite/satellite-clone/man/satellite-clone.md

 NAME
 ====

-**satellite-clone** — Setup a Satellite 6.1 or 6.2 install with restored backup data.
+**satellite-clone** — Setup a Satellite 6.1 or 6.2 server with restored backup data.

 SYNOPSIS
 ========